My Competitor Added AI. How Do I Catch Up?

 You Just Saw the Press Release.
 Now What? #

-56% of CEOs report neither increased revenue nor decreased costs from their AI investments1.
-That number should change how you think about the competitor announcement that just ruined your morning.
+56% of CEOs report zero business impact from their AI investments1.
 Your competitor shipped something.
-But shipping and delivering value are two very different things.
+But shipping and delivering value are different things.

-I get it.
 The Slack messages from your board.
 The customer asking if you have "AI yet."
 The pit in your stomach when you see the competitor's LinkedIn post with 200 likes and a demo video.
-It feels like the ground is moving under your feet.

-But here's what nobody tells you in that moment of panic: most AI features in SaaS products have abysmal adoption.
-The median feature adoption rate across all software is just 6.4%2.
-That means for every 100 features a team ships, only 6 or 7 drive meaningful usage.
-AI features are not exempt from this math.
+Most AI features in SaaS products have abysmal adoption.
+The median feature adoption rate across all software is 6%2.
+For every 100 features a team ships, only 6 drive meaningful usage.
+AI features aren't exempt.

-Before you pull your engineering team off the roadmap, read this.
-The companies that win the AI race are not the ones who ship first.
+The companies that win the AI race aren't the ones who ship first.
 They're the ones who ship the right thing.

 Key Takeaways